alysssssa/ray-tracing/README.md

 * an abstract material class that encapsulates behaviour

 Clear materials such as water, glass, and diamonds are dielectrics.
 When a light ray hits them, it splits into a reflected ray and a refracted (transmitted) ray.
 We’ll handle that by randomly choosing between reflection or refraction, and only generating one scattered ray per interaction.

+#### 📕 Bounding Volume Hierarchies
+The ray-object intersection is the main time-bottleneck in a ray tracer, and the time is linear with the number of objects.
+But it’s a repeated search on the same model, so we ought to be able to make it a logarithmic search in the spirit of binary search.
+Because we are sending millions to billions of rays on the same model, we can do an analog of sorting the model, and then each ray intersection can be a sublinear search.
+The two most common families of sorting are to 1) divide the space, and 2) divide the objects.
+The latter is usually much easier to code up and just as fast to run for most models.